wooz86/zf2restapi/README.md

 `chmod -R 777 data/`

 ### Setup a local database
-* Create a database withe a name of for example `zf2restapi`
+* Create a database with a name of `zf2restapi`, for example.
 * Copy file `config/autoload/db.local.php.dist` to `config/autoload/db.local.php` and set your database details and with credentials in this new file.
-* Execute command `./vendor/bin/doctrine-module migration:migrate` to run Doctrine migrations to setup database structure.
-What this does is that it runs all files in `data/migrations.
+* In project root execute command `./vendor/bin/doctrine-module migration:migrate` to run Doctrine migrations to setup database structure.
+What this does is that it runs all files in `data/migrations`.

 Interacting with the API